philschatz/philschatz.github.io/_posts/2013-12-10-css-polyfills.md

     #footnotes {
       content: pending(footnotes-area);
     }

+You can also create the linkable footnotes on wikipedia by keeping the references near the content and use CSS to create links and move the references to the bottom of the page (See [Clickable Footnotes](/css-polyfills.js/#section-footnotes)).

 Of course, there's much more that can be accomplished using [css-polyfills.js](/css-polyfills.js); check the [README.md](https://github.com/philschatz/css-polyfills.js) for more details.